BSAraujo/BSAraujo.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Hi, I’m Breno!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi, I’m Breno!
 I am a PhD student at the Technical University of Munich (TUM), advised by Prof. Maximilian Schiffer.